 Both of my boys are in secondary school and as there isn’t one in Adare, they take the bus into the city.
-Every morning they hoist their school bags up onto their backs and haul it, along with their sports gear to school.
+Every morning they hoist their school bags up onto their backs and haul them, along with their sports gear to school.
 It reminds me of pack mules struggling with a swaying load of bricks on their backs.
 Carrying heavy bags can wreak havoc so here are 7 safety tips to prevent backpack pain in your child, as suggested by the AAOS and Pediatric Orthopedic Society of North America (POSNA)

 Good advice.
-Of course, the best option would be less books but until a sustainable alternative to textbooks is found (personally I would ban workbooks immediately), prevention of backache is paramount.
+Of course, the best option would be fewer books but until a sustainable alternative to textbooks is found (personally I would ban workbooks immediately), prevention of backache is paramount.
 If you think your child’s school bag is causing pain, go to a medical practitioner – your GP, physio, chiropractor or osteopath.
 Ask them to write a letter for you and bring it to your school.
 Arrange to meet with the class teacher and principal to discuss the serious health issue affecting your child.
-Raise this Health & Safety issue with your parents council or association and keep championing the cause – it may take time but if you don’t start nothing will change.
+Raise this Health & Safety issue with your parents’ council or association and keep championing the cause – it may take time but if you don’t start nothing will change.